Image Credit: iStock Image

 Skin type and sensitivity

 An individual’s susceptibility to sunburn largely depends on their skin type and color.
 People with fair skin, freckles, blue eyes, or red or blonde hair are at a higher risk of sunburn.
 However, it’s important to note that anyone can get sunburned, regardless of skin tone.
 Melanin, a chemical in the skin, acts as the first defense against UV rays by absorbing them.
-People with less melanin in their skin are more prone to sunburn and skin damage.
+People with less melanin in their skin are more prone to sunburn and skin damage, making it crucial for everyone to use sunscreen to protect their skin effectively.

 Time of day and location